Can images help recognize entities? A study of the role of images for Multimodal NER: Experiment and analysis

-There are a couple of relevant points to make here.
-First, the performance of unimodal BERT + CRF is either comparable or superior to what was reported in MNER on those datasets.
-Note that these models predate BERT.
-A strong text based model then seems to not need input from the image modality, at least not for datasets like Twitter.
-Second, we assume that this is due to the fact that providing all the image information is more confusing than beneficial to the model.
-Again, this might be the case for datasets like Twitter, where the main content usually comes from the text itself.
-Further, we run experiments on the best models on the Snapchat dataset, that as discussed previously is a more image-centric platform.
-As shown in Table \ref{tab: results_snap}, we find BERT + CRF + Caption (Exp 3.0) moderately outperforms BERT + CRF (Exp 1.0) by up over 1\% in dev set and 0.61\% in test, showing that using captions to represent images is a simple yet effective approach.
+Additionally, we also compare our best model \textit{BERT + CRF + Captions} with existing state-of-the-art work.
+With minimum effort, our approach achieves a comparable result against the complex fusion-method from \citet{yu-etal-2020-improving} on Twitter-2015 dataset.
+On Twitter-2017 dataset, our best model \textit{BERT + CRF + Caption} can achieve 86.82\% F1 score, outperforming \citet{yu-etal-2020-improving} by 1.51\% F1 score.
+Further, we run experiments on the Snapchat dataset, a more image-centric platform.
+As shown in Table \ref{tab: results_snap}, we find \textit{BERT + CRF + Caption} (Exp 4.1) moderately outperforms \textit{BERT + CRF} (Exp 1.1) by up over 1\% in dev set and 0.61\% in test, showing that using captions to represent images is a competitive approach.